andrewclymer/BBQ/docs/source/recipe/pilau rice.rst

 #.
 Soak and wash the rice for at least 30 minutes
 #.
 Heat the oil or butter in a pan
 #.
 Fry the onions for about 10 minutes until golden brown
 #.
-Stir in the cinamon stick, cumin seeds, cinamon stick , bay leaves , caradamon pods and cloves.
+Stir in the cumin seeds, cinamon stick , bay leaves , caradamon pods and cloves.
 Cook for 2 miunutes
 #.
 Add the ground coriander and turmeric, cook for 1 minutes
 #.
 Stir in the strained rice, and coat with the mixture
 #.
 Add the stock, mix, and bring to the boil